scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 > For this relation you might need to create a helper relation `non_singleton_scc`.
 > Meanwhile, negation (with syntax like `~pred(...)`) might be needed.

-Inside of our sample graph, only node `3` and `5` belong to their respective singleton SCC.
+Inside our sample graph, only nodes `3` and `5` belong to their respective singleton SCC.

 ```
 $ scli graph_algo.scl --query singleton_scc